EverythingStays/EverythingStays/readme.md

 Modules should not be controlled by one entity, that decides the fate of the module.

-Modules should be owned by everyone.
+Modules should be owned by the community.
 If we have a distributed network of modules, we can solve a lot of these issues.

 Using a distributed network makes downloads faster, more efficient, safer and more democratic.